Head & Neck Cancer

-Following are some common dental and oral side effects.
-Some can be attributed to specific treatments (see Table 1).
+The following dental and oral side effects are common and can generally be attributed to specific treatments (see Table 1).

-Dry mouth, or xerostomia (zeer-oh-STOH-mee-uh), occurs when the salivary glands do not produce enough saliva because of damage from radiation therapy, chemotherapy or other medications.
-This is uncomfortable and increases your risk of both oral infections and tooth decay.
+Dry mouth, or xerostomia (zeer-oh-STOH-mee-uh), occurs when the salivary glands do not produce enough saliva because of damage from radiation therapy, chemotherapy or surgery.
+This condition is uncomfortable and increases your risk of both oral infections and tooth decay.

 Infections are a greater risk for many reasons related to cancer treatments, including damage to mouth tissues, a lower white blood cell count (neutropenia) and a weakened immune system.
 These therapies, as well as steroids and antibiotics, can also alter the balance of bacteria in your mouth, making you susceptible to a fungal infection commonly called thrush.
 Confirm the symptoms that require a call to the doctor.

-Jaw and/or mouth stiffness can be caused by surgery, radiation therapy or even stress.
+Jaw and/or mouth stiffness, also known as trismus, can be caused by surgery, radiation therapy or even stress.
 Often painful, it can interfere with healing and lead to malnutrition.
 Prevention is very important because the condition is difficult to treat.
 Ask your health care team about jaw muscle exercises, such as opening your mouth as far as possible without pain, then closing it to repeat.
 Medication may be used to relax your jaw and mouth muscles.

 Mouth pain and soreness can make eating, chewing and swallowing difficult, preventing you from getting adequate nutrition.
 Pain can also slow the healing process.
 Controlling mouth pain is essential to the success of your treatment as well as your quality of life.

-Oral mucositis (myoo-koh-SY-tis), or mouth sores, can occur when mucous membranes become inflamed.
-This is common with chemotherapy and is also possible with radiation therapy.
-Tiny sores begin in the mouth lining and become red, burn-like or ulcer-like sores.
-They can make it difficult to eat, drink or swallow.
+Mouth sores, or oral mucositis (myoo-koh-SY-tis), occurs when mucous membranes become inflamed.
+It is common with chemotherapy and is also possible with radiation therapy.
+Tiny sores begin in the mouth lining and become red, burn-like or ulcer-like sores, making it difficult to eat, drink or swallow.

 Swallowing difficulties, called dysphagia (diz-FAY-jee-uh), and painful swallowing can make getting adequate nutrition a real challenge.
-Your health care team will examine you to determine the underlying cause, which could be related to treatment or to the cancer itself.
+Your health care team will determine the underlying cause, which could be related to treatment or to the cancer itself.
 You will likely be referred to a speech therapist to learn techniques that will help make swallowing easier.
 Drinking thickened fluids may also help.
 Call your doctor right away if you cough or choke while eating.

-Taste changes are common for people receiving radiation therapy to the head or neck because cells in the salivary glands and/or taste buds can become damaged.
+Taste changes are common after receiving radiation therapy to the head or neck because cells in the salivary glands and/or taste buds can become damaged.
 Your sense of smell may also be affected.
 The condition generally lessens within a few months after treatment ends.

-Tooth decay and gum disease are likely to occur.
+Tooth decay and gum disease are likely.
 It is important to find a dentist experienced in treating cancer survivors.
-Discuss how frequently you should schedule routine dental visits from now on.
+Discuss how frequently you should schedule routine dental visits.

-- Brush your teeth, tongue and gums with a soft-bristled toothbrush using a fluoride toothpaste every four hours and at bedtime.
+- Even though you may not be using your mouth to eat as much or at all, brushing your teeth, flossing and caring for your gums should remain a priority.
+Use a soft-bristled toothbrush with a fluoride toothpaste every four hours and at bedtime.

 - Use unscented lip balm to keep your lips from drying and cracking.
 Avoid oil-based products.

-- Wear dentures that fit properly, and leave them out whenever possible to expose your gums to air.
+- Wear dentures that fit properly.
 Brush and rinse dentures every day.

-- Sip water often and keep a water bottle with you.
+- Sip water often, and keep a water bottle and straw with you.